newatoms/beta/projects/boris-interview/post.md

 These companies need to look at the way in which technological organisations––think silicon valley––grow, explains Boris.
 They hire people with a variety of experience and skills to make the company as a whole more valuable.
 Each person contributes from their strengths.
 Implementing such a system in media production––one of sharing knowledge, work, and experience––enables individuals to increase their production as well as that of the people around them.

-The other fundamental problem in the news industry is how it adapts to changes in the world.
+The other fundamental problem in the news industry is its lack of *adaptability* to changes in the world.
 This becomes very apparent when comparing the news industry to the technology sector in how they have adapted to internet usage.
-The technology sector is simply so much better at moving with the changing behaviours of its audience.
-Therefore, it is able to fulfill a lot of their needs much more immediately than the news industry.
+The technology sector is simply so much better at moving with the changing behaviours of its audience because it is a new industry compared to journalism.
+It doesn't have any existing traditions.
+It's an industry that made its own systems for the creative process.
+Therefore, it is able to fulfill a lot of society's needs much more immediately than the news industry.

 Boris apprehends that
 > the moment traditional media and news media dropped one beat;